meta-llama/llama-stack/docs/source/building_applications/tools.md

     client,
     model="meta-llama/Llama-3.2-3B-Instruct",
     instructions=(
-        "You are a highly knowledgeable and helpful web search assistant. " "Whenever you encounter a query, make sure to use the websearch tools to look up the most current and precise information available. "
+        "You are a web search assistant, must use websearch tool to look up the most current and precise information available. "
     ),
     tools=["builtin::websearch"],
     )